theislab/ssl_in_scg/README.rst

 **Large Dataset:**

 If you're working with a large dataset, it's essential to set up an efficient data-loading pipeline to ensure smooth training.
-We recommend reviewing the store-creation notebooks available in the `scTab repository <https://github.com/theislab/scTab/tree/main/notebooks/store_creation>`_.
+We recommend the store-creation notebooks in the `scTab repository <https://github.com/theislab/scTab/tree/main/notebooks/store_creation>`_.
 By following these notebooks, you can create a Merlin datamodule, which the framework can seamlessly read.

 **Small Dataset or Single Adata Object:**

 For small datasets or a single Adata object, a simple PyTorch dataloader is sufficient (like done in our `multiomics application <https://github.com/theislab/ssl_in_scg/blob/master/self_supervision/data/datamodules.py#L173>`_).
-However, please note that this approach is not implemented for pretraining, as meaningful pretraining requires larger datasets.
+A simplified demo for masked pre-training of a smaller (i.e., fitting into memory) adata object is in `sc_mae <github.com/theislab/sc_mae>`_.

 **Adapting Data Path and Running Models:**